E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 running the test case.
 We'll see in more detail what that looks like later in the tutorial.

-For now, we plan to support 3 resolutions in `yet_another_channel` test cases:
+Let's say you want to support 3 resolutions in `yet_another_channel` test cases:
 1, 4 and 10 km.
 We'll add resolution in km as a float parameter and attribute to the `default` test case: